georgetown-university/druml/README.md

 AVAILABLE COMMANDS
 -----
 ```
   local-dbsync                Syncs a subsite DB from a remote env to a local one
   local-listupdate            Updates a list file that contains subsites
   local-keysupdate            Updates known hosts file with SSH keys from remote servers
   local-samlsign              Signes SAML metadata file
   local-sitesync              Syncs a subsite (DB and files) from a remote env to a
                               local one
   remote-ac-codedeploy        Deploys code from one environment to another
   remote-ac-codepathdeploy    Deployes a tag/branch to the specific enviornment
   remote-ac-command           Executes Acquia command and checks status of it
   remote-ac-dbbackup          Backup a DB
   remote-ac-dbsync            Syncs a subsite DB from one env to another
   remote-ac-olddbbackupsrm    Removes old DB backups
+  remote-ac-restorefrombackup Restores DB from recent backup
   remote-ac-sitesync          Syncs a subsite (DB and fies) from one env to another
   remote-ac-status            Waits until the task is completed
   remote-ac-tagget            Returns tag or branch associated with environment
   remote-bash                 Performs arbitrary bash commands for a specific env
   remote-drush                Performs arbitrary drush commands for a specific subsite
   remote-filesync             Syncs subsite fies from one env to another
   remote-memcacheflush        Syncs subsite fies from one env to another
   remote-php                  Performs a php code for a specific subsite
 ```
 Check `druml --help` or `druml <command> --help` for more information.